 that can help you see how Scrum transforms the world of work.

-Then attend an in-person, two-day (16 hour) CSM course taught by a Scrum Alliance Authorized Trainer.
+Then attend an in-person, two-day (16 hour) CSM course taught by a Certified Scrum Trainer (CST).
 After successfully completing the course, you will need to pass the CSM exam.
-To get a passing score, you must correctly answer 24 of the 35 questions.
+To attain a passing score, you must correctly answer 24 of the 35 questions.
 You will be eligible for 16 Scrum Education Units (SEUs) upon completion of this course.